0xsuk/0xsuk.github.io/content/posts/2022-03-25-build-your-own-markdown-editor-with-react.js-and-codemirror-6.md

 pinned: false
 featured: false
 math: true
-categories:
+categories: null
 tags:
   - React.js
 series: null
 images:
   - uploads/2022-03-25-12-13-39.png
----

-## Goal of this project
+---## Goal of this project

 Create simple markdown editor that works in browser.
 If I write strings in markdown format, React.js reads it, parses it, and displays preview.